 (6)

-where IF described the forward current injection at the source junction and IR described the reverse current injection at the drain junction.
+where IF described the forward current injection at the source junction and bIR described the reverse current injection at the drain junction.
 The independent variables are VGB, VSB and VDB.
 For our measurement files, S is shorted to B, so you really have just two independent variables of VGB and VDB.
 VT is a constant of 26mV at the room temperature.
-There are three remaining parameters: the saturation current IS, the bulk factor and the threshold voltage Vth.
+There are three remaining parameters: the saturation current 饱和电流IS, the bulk factor体积因素 and the threshold voltage Vth.
 The EKV model is built from adjoining two asymptotic regions of VGS << Vth (exponential) and VGS >> Vth (quadratic) with the approximations:

 (8)

-We will use these asymptotic knowledge to perform variations in the parameter extraction and the validation as well.
+We will use these asymptotic渐近的 knowledge to perform variations in the parameter extraction and the validation as well.
 To finish the approximation in different operational regions, we have (the three equations below are just for your curiosity, and have nothing to play in the assignment):

 Subthreshold saturation: VGS < Vth, VDS > 3VT.
 This is how your transistor turns off.